alexxromero/SLURM-Basics/README.md

 ### Basic SLURM commands

-man <command> : Get documentation on a command
+man <COMMAND> : Get documentation on a command
 sbatch <myscript.sh> : Submit job
 sbatch --test-only <myscript.sh> : Test job and find out the estimated time to run
-squeue -u <username> : List current jobs for a user
+squeue -u <USERNAME> : List current jobs for a user
-squeue -u <username> -p shared : List all current jobs in the shared partition for a user
+squeue -u <USERNAME> -p shared : List all current jobs in the shared partition for a user
-scancel <jobid> : Cancel a job
+scancel <JOBID> : Cancel a job
-scancel -u <username> : Cancel all jobs for a user
+scancel -u <USERNAME> : Cancel all jobs for a user